 The Ultimate Guide to International Greeting Card Customs & Etiquette

-So, whether you're sending a birthday card to a friend in France, a wedding card to relatives in Japan, or a holiday card to colleagues in Brazil, this guide will equip you with the knowledge and confidence to send greetings that truly resonate.
+So, whether you're sending a birthday card to a friend in France, a wedding card to relatives in Japan, or a holiday card to colleagues in Brazil, I hope this gives you a little confidence.

 Understanding Cultural Sensitivities in Card Giving